BroadbandForum/usp-test/index.md

     }
 }</code></pre>
 <ol start="2" type="1">
-<li>Open a second WebSocket connection to the EUT</li>
+<li>Attempt to open a second WebSocket connection to the EUT.</li>
-<li>Attempt to send the same message from step 1 over the second WebSocket connection</li>
+<li>Send the Get message outlined in step 1 over the new connection.</li>
 </ol>
 <h4 id="test-metrics-136">Test Metrics</h4>
 <ol type="1">
-<li>After the second WebSocket connection is opened the EUT closes either the first or second WebSocket connection.</li>
+<li>Either the first WebSocket connection closes when the second is opened, or the second connection is rejected.</li>
 </ol>
 <h3 id="agent-session-acceptance-from-controller">7.3 Agent session acceptance from Controller</h3>
 <h4 id="purpose-135">Purpose</h4>